TaraHelberg/Coffee-Boutique/README.md

 Followed by the Review itself

-Under this are two options to Seelct either to Edit or to Delte the Review which redirect to either the Edit Review Page or Delete Review Page.
+Under this are two options to Select either to Edit or to Delte the Review which redirect to either the Edit Review Page or Delete Review Page.

 <details><summary>Customer Reviews No Reviews :</summary>